BuddyForms/BuddyForms-ACF/readme.txt

-=== BuddyForms ACF ===
+=== Advanced Custon Foields Frontend Forms - ACF Forms - ACF Post Form - ACF Registration Form - ACF Content Forms with full Moderation===
 Contributors: svenl77, konradS, themekraft, buddyforms, gfirem
-Tags: acf, advanced custom fields, buddypress, user, members, profiles, custom post types, taxonomy, frontend posting, frontend editing, moderation, revision
-Requires at least: 4.0
+Tags: acf, advanced custom fields, acf form, acf registration, acf post form Requires at least: 4.0
 Tested up to: 6.0.2
 Stable tag: 1.3.12
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+ACF Forms for any Form Type.
+Use ACF Forms anywhere.
+ACF Frontend Forms to create edit and delete any kind of data.
+ACF Form Submissions with full moderation control.
+ACF Registration Forms and ACF Profile Forms build with ease!

+== Description ==

 Integrates the popular Plugin "Advanced Custom Fields" (ACF) with BuddyForms.
 Use all ACF Fields in your form like native BuddyForms form elements.

-== Description ==

-With the BuddyForms ACF Extension you can use Advanced Custom Fields with BuddyForms.
+Works with any BuddyPress BuddyBoss, Ultimate Member and With the BuddyForms ACF Extension you can use Advanced Custom Fields with BuddyForms.
 <br>